Systems Reference Document (SRD)

-The Systems Reference Document (SRD) contains guidelines for publishing content under the Open-Gaming License (OGL).
+The Systems Reference Document (SRD) contains guidelines for publishing content under the Open-Gaming License (OGL) or Creative Commons.
 The Dungeon Masters Guild also provides self-publishing opportunities for individuals and groups.

-The OGL and Dungeon Masters Guild offer different kinds of publishing opportunities.
+The OGL, Creative Commons, and Dungeon Masters Guild offer different kinds of publishing opportunities.
 Below is an overview of the programs.

 |I want to design content using the fifth edition rules for D&D||X||X|